chiroptical/texcollab/README.md

 Again, easy :P I hope you see the pattern now.

 Both the student and advisor can make changes willy-nilly!
-Commit, push, pull, figures push/pull, etc. When the advisor, or student, are ready to "merge" changes run `texcollab compare main.tex barrymoo` (`main.tex` of `master` with `main.tex` of `barrymoo`, for example), this will open up the `TEXCOLLAB_MERGE_TOOL` (we use meld) and then one can pick and choose the
+Commit, push, pull, extras push/pull, etc. When the advisor, or student, are ready to "merge" changes run `texcollab compare main.tex barrymoo` (`main.tex` of `master` with `main.tex` of `barrymoo`, for example), this will open up the `TEXCOLLAB_MERGE_TOOL` (we use meld) and then one can pick and choose the